imvu/leprechaun/COMPILING.md

 That seems to get me to a successful run.

-After that works, it told me to rerun gclient sync:
+After that works, rerun gclient sync again just to be sure, (from the chromium dir):

     gclient sync --jobs 8 --force
         (this will fail again, also on gyp errors.
 Ignore it again)